-MS affects the nervous system and can lead to a wide variety of primary and secondary symptoms and health issues.
+MS affects the nervous system and can lead to a wide variety of primary and secondary health issues.
 It is a lifelong condition that may come and go or progress steadily.

 More resources for living with MS are available by downloading the MS Healthline app.
 This free app provides access to expert content on MS and peer support through one-on-one conversations and live group discussions.
 Download the app for iPhone or Android.